 Garlic's Many Health Benefits for Dogs & Cats

 There is plenty of information and misinformation available on the internet about the use of garlic in food and supplements for dogs and cats.
-Garlic has many health enhancing effects such as aiding digestion, eliminating internal and external parasites, stimulating immune functions and increasing killer cell activity, lowering blood cholesterol and triglyceride levels, and acting as a a tonic for the cardiovascular system.
+Garlic has many health enhancing effects such as aiding digestion, eliminating internal and external parasites, stimulating immune functions, lowering blood cholesterol and triglyceride levels, and acting as a tonic for the cardiovascular system.

 The dosage level and frequency of consuming the offending compound are the key here.
-Typically an animal would need to ingest over 0.5% of it’s body weight in onions (a 5 ounce onion for a 60 lb. dog) to even begin the oxidative process.
+Typically an animal would need to ingest over 0.5% of it’s body weight in onions (a 5 ounce onion for a 60 lb. dog) for the oxidative process to begin.
 Since red blood cells are constantly regenerated from the bone marrow, a dog would likely need to ingest this much onion on a repeated basis to cause permanent harm.
 Garlic contains less of the n-propyldisulfide compound than onions do.

 "Garlic has many health enhancing effects such as aiding digestion, eliminating internal and external parasites, stimulating immune functions and increasing killer cell activity, lowering blood cholesterol and triglyceride levels, and acting as a a tonic for the cardiovascular system."

 Using garlic in the diet or as a supplement for any of its health benefits is not likely to cause problems for healthy dogs and cats.
 Obviously, any animal that has a pre-existing anemic condition should not receive garlic.
 Puppies under 8 weeks of age should also not be given garlic, as they do not begin reproducing new blood cells until after 6-8 weeks of age.